tarantool/doc/doc/book/replication/repl_leader_elect.rst

 *Leader election* happens via votes.
 The node which started the election votes for itself and sends vote requests to other nodes.
-The ones that received vote requests vote for the first of them, and then cannot do anything in the same term but wait for a leader being elected.
+Upon receiving vote requests, a node votes for the first of them, and then cannot do anything in the same term but wait for a leader being elected.

-If there is a node that collected a :ref:`quorum of votes <repl_leader_elect_config>`, it becomes a leader, and notifies other nodes about that.
+A node that collected a :ref:`quorum of votes <repl_leader_elect_config>` becomes a leader and notifies other nodes about that.
 Also a split-vote can happen when no nodes received a quorum of votes.
-Then all the nodes, after a :ref:`random timeout <repl_leader_elect_config>`, increase the term again and start a new election round.
+In this case, after a :ref:`random timeout <repl_leader_elect_config>`, each node increases its term and starts a new election round if no new vote request with greater term is arrived during this time period.
 Eventually a leader is elected.

 All the non-leader nodes are called *followers*.
 The nodes that start a new election round are called *candidates*.
 The elected leader sends heartbeats to the non-leader nodes to let them know it is alive.
-So if there are no heartbeats for too long time, a new election is started.
+So if there are no heartbeats for a time period set by the :ref:`replication_timeout <cfg_replication-replication_timeout>` option, a new election is started.
 Terms and votes are persisted by each instance in order to preserve certain Raft guarantees.

 During the election, the nodes prefer to vote for those ones that have the